Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

 Equifax has learned this the hard way.
 Open source components are a popular attack vector for many hackers so you shouldn’t forget to track and report the security of these open source components in the code.

-The code maintainability is another important thing.
+Code maintainability is another important thing.
 If it is not maintainable it means that it won’t be easy to modify.
 Other developers should be able to pick it up without too much trouble.

 Automated test coverage is a technique that should be used on a regular basis.
 This technique determines whether test cases are covering the app code.